 Table of Contents:

-A house is a product in the market, and like any products in the real market, it will be affected by the supply and demand in the industry.
-When there are more sellers than buyers in the market (aka “a Buyer’s Market”), the home sellers need to compete on price to make their home attractive to buyers, and vice versa.
+A house is a product in the market, and like any products in the real market, it will be affected by the rule of supply and demand in the industry.
+When there are more sellers than buyers in the market (aka “a Buyer’s Market”), sellers need to compete on price to make their home attractive to buyers, and vice versa.
 Both trends are shaped by many factors in the global economy.

-On the other hand, if you are not in a rush and can handle the monthly mortgage, your pricing can start at a higher point.
-But remember, don’t price your home too far above the average price for a similar home in your area or you will miss the buyer’s interest completely.
+On the other hand, if you are not in a rush and can handle the monthly mortgage, your asking price can start at a higher point.
+But remember, don’t price your home too high above the average price for a similar home in your area or you will miss the buyer’s interest completely.

 “Location” is the key differentiating factor for value when comparing similar homes.
 Community features such as a nearby shopping center, top-rated school district, peaceful neighborhood, family-friendly parks, etc. are what make your community desirable and unique.
 Some features even add as much as $100,000 or more to a home’s value, such as lakefront property, distinguished school districts, booming towns, etc.

 Once your home’s value is determined, don’t take it personally if the value is less than you expected.
 It is just a real-time factor of the economy, combined with the price buyers are willing to pay in your community.
 At the same time, if a buyer makes an offer less than your price, they are not out to insult or cheat you; and if they offer more, they aren’t intending to make a donation on top of the sale price.

 It’s just the way the market shapes what buyers are willing to offer to become a homeowner in your neighborhood at that time.
 As the economy changes, so does the current “value” of a home and the price buyers are willing to pay for it.